-Julie Agnew is an Associate Professor of Finance and Economics and current Director of the Boehly Center for Excellence in Finance.
-She is a TIAA-CREF Institute Fellow, a former elected member of the Defined Contribution Plans Advisory Committee (DCPAC) for the Virginia Retirement System, and a Research Associate for the Center for Retirement Research at Boston College.
+JULIE AGNEW is the Class of 2018 Associate Professor of Finance and Economics.
+From 2014 until 2016, she was the Inaugural Director of the Boehly Center for Excellence in Finance at the College of William and Mary’s Mason School of Business.
+She is a TIAA-CREF Institute Fellow, on the Advisory Board of the Wharton School's Pension Research Council, a former elected member of the Defined Contribution Plans Advisory Committee (DCPAC) for the Virginia Retirement System, and a Research Associate for the Center for Retirement Research at Boston College.
+She is also a board member of C&F Bank.
 From 2009-2011, she was the Co-Director of the Center for Interdisciplinary Behavioral Finance Research.

 Areas of Interest/Expertise

 - Behavioral Finance